 In recent decays a variety of image-fusion techniques have been developed to fuse Multi-spectral (MS) and Panchromatic (PAN) images which exhibit complementary characteristics of spatial and spectral resolutions.
 Among the fusion methods, the multi-resolution fusion techniques have been discussed most frequently in the recent publications due to its profits over other fusion techniques [4,5].
-Therefore, this study focuses on the new model of combination of feature and pixel fusion methods.
+Therefore, this study focuses on the new model of multiresolution fusion methods.
+The non-feedback retina based fusion technique can better preserve the spectral and spatial information than the other conventional methods do [6].
+This technique extracts spatial detail information from a high-resolution PAN image first, and then injects the spatial information into the MS bands, respectively.
+In this manner, the spectral distortion can be reduced.
+However, the spatial detail information extracted from a high-resolution PAN image is not equivalent to that of existing in an original high-resolution MS band.
+This difference can also introduce spectral distortion into the fusion result, especially when